jacquetc/skribisto/README.md

 - Sort of gallery to manage all external documents/images
 - Android support

 Other features will be implemented more for fun.
 Thanks to the plugin system, Skribisto can accomodate other goals than writing.
-I added "Writing Games" plugin for fun.
+I added the "Writing Games" plugin for fun.

 ## User manual